lucinezhong/Mobility-Models-and-Infectious-Disease-Spread/README.md

 <p>where K is constant, the M<sub>i</sub>  and N<sub>j</sub> repsectively resprsents the massesses. f(r<sub>ij</sub>) represetens the descreasing fucton of idstance.
 The most common used form for masses as M<sub>i</sub>=P<sub>i</sub><sup>&alpha;</sup> and  N<sub>j</sub>=P<sub>j</sub><sup>&alpha;</sup>.  </p>

 <h2>Radiation Model</h2>
-The Radiation Model, proposed by Filippo Simini et al, presents a parameter approach to estimating commuting flues between two locations.
+The Radiation Model（Filippo Simini et al., 2012), presents a parameter approach to estimating commuting flues between two locations.
 Unlike traditional gravity-based models, which rely on tunable parameters to fit empirical data, the Radiation Model derives mobility flows from population distribution alone, making it a more universal and scalable method.
 The model assumes that the number of trips from origin location i to destination j depends on not only the population of two locations but also the presence of alternative opportunities in the surrounding areas.
 By introducing S<sub>ij</sub>, the population within the radius of  r<sub>ij</sub> centered around location i, the model predicts the flow as
 <p align="center"> <i>E(T<sub>ij</sub>) = T<sub>i</sub>M<sub>i</sub>N<sub>j</sub> / (M<sub>i</sub> + S<sub>ij</sub>)(M<sub>i</sub> + N<sub>j</sub> + S<sub>ij</sub>)</i> </p>

 <h2>Visitation Model</h2>

-Dr. Schläpfer and Dr. Dong, through extensive data analysis, identified a key relationship governing the frequency and spatial distribution of human visits.
+Dr. Markus and Dr. Dong (Schläpfer Markus et al., 2021), through extensive data analysis, identified a key relationship governing the frequency and spatial distribution of human visits.
 Their research reveals that the number of visitors  N<sub>i</sub> (r,f) at a location systematically decreases with travel distance r and travel frequency f.
 The visitation density is defined as
 &rho;<sub>i</sub>,
 <p align="center"> <i> &rho;<sub>i</sub> (r,f)= N<sub>i</sub> (r,f)/A(r)= &mu;<sub>i</sub>/(rf)<sup>&eta;</sup> </i>  </p>